 Schedule treatments in New Hampshire or Massachusetts

-Acne during adulthood is very common, and Dermatology & Skin Health, located in the Seacoast of New Hampshire (just a short drive from the Lakes Region) can help.
+Acne during adulthood is very common, and Dermatology & Skin Health, located in Dover, NH, Newington, NH and Peabody, MA, can help.
 We provide acne medications and we also offer Levulan photodynamic therapy, Daavlin UV phototherapy, and VBeam laser treatments to reduce the appearance of acne.
 Book your appointment online or give us a call at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry).